cruncher/sparky/README.md

 scope.
 If <code>data-model</code> is not given, <code>model</code> is <code>undefined</code>
 inside the controller.

 Sparky also understands how to bind to some SVG attributes.
+Read more about <a href="#sparky-templates">Sparky templates</a>.

 ## Sparky(node, model, ctrl)